 Most women have kind of a weird relationship with their ovaries and eggs: they go through life completely forgetting those little baby-making vessels exist…until they really, really need one.
 And if you’re a guy, up until this point, you may have never even thought about how eggs fit into the whole conception process.
 But trust us, they’re important.
 So important that many women and couples facing infertility end up going the egg donor route.

-So what happens when you’re ready to have a baby, but a) you don’t have any eggs left, b) the eggs still around aren’t working the way they’re supposed to, or c) you never had any eggs in the first place, ’cause you and your partner are both men?
+Think about it: what happens when you’re ready to have a baby, but a) you don’t have any eggs left, b) the eggs still around aren’t working the way they’re supposed to, or c) you never had any eggs in the first place, ’cause you and your partner are both men?

 What kinds of people need donor eggs?